 This maple prefers mostly sun, but may need some protection from the hot afternoon sun in areas where the temperatures stay in the 90s and 100s.
 If you are going to grow this maple in a container then you will need afternoon shade as containers allow the roots to get hotter in the summer and colder in the winter.

-Acer palmatum Chantilly Lace is a rare and unusual lace leaf maple may reach 4′ tall and wide in 10 years.
-It is a moderate grower and needs some pruning to enhance its overall structure.
+Acer palmatum Chantilly Lace is a slow growing lace leaf maple may reach 4′ tall and wide in 10 years.
+As with all lace leaf weepers pruning is essential to enhance its overall structure.
 For more information see Pruning Japanese Maples.
 Once established this maple is hardy to -10 degrees, USDA zone 6.

 Photos show my Chantilly Lace grown in full sun during the month of July.
 Next photo is the same maple in fall color.
 The last photo shows the variegated leaves during summer.